New Distance Education Programs

 A proposed degree-related distance education program must first be an authorized degree program in the Academic Program Inventory for NC State and must be identical to that degree program.

-For development of new Undergraduate or Master’s Distance Education degree programs for programs that are already authorized in the Academic Program Inventory, the completion of UNC-GA Policy No. 400.1.1.1[R] Request to Deliver is required.
+For development of new Undergraduate or Master’s Distance Education degree programs for programs that are already authorized in the Academic Program Inventory, the completion of UNC System Policy No. 400.1.1.1[R] Request to Deliver is required.
 The On-Campus Routing Form is required, but you may omit the first step (Council of Deans’ initial approval).
 The Signature Page is also required.

 Proposed degree-related distance education programs fall into two categories as outlined below: